 Another advantage to shelter adoptions is that the fees are usually much less than the purchase price of an animal from a pet store or breeder.
 And your new pet is more likely to be vaccinated, dewormed, and spayed or neutered.

-To locate your local animal shelter, check the Yellow Pages under "animal shelter," "animal control," or "humane society."
-Or go online—many shelters have websites that feature animals available for adoption.
+To locate your local animal shelter, check the Yellow Pages under Animal Shelter, Animal Control or Humane Society.
+Also, many shelters have websites that feature animals available for adoption.
 Some sites even allow you to download adoption forms and plan ahead by providing tips on responsible pet care.
-In addition, many shelters promote their animals for adoption on national websites such as Pets 911, Petfinder, and Adoptapet.com.
+In addition, many area shelters promote their animals for adoption on national websites such as Petfinder, and adoptapet.com.